mrklein/openfoam-os-x/README.md

 2. Still lots of unused parameter warnings.
 Commented them out (sometimes it is convenient to keep name of parameter since it a bit of documentation, sometimes parameters have names like `p`, yet for consistency I have decided to use comments everywhere).
+Patch was submitted upstream.
+4. printStack functionality uses only lldb.
+So implementation became simplified compared to 2.(3|4).x version.
-3. Boost and CGAL both have unused parameters and tautological comparison warnings, added pragmas around include lines to ignore them.
+5. Boost and CGAL both have unused parameters and tautological comparison warnings, added pragmas around include lines to ignore them.
-4. Scotch decomposition method is disabled when OpenFOAM is build with WM_LABEL_SIZE=64, since it requires recompilation of Scoth.
+6. Scotch decomposition method is disabled when OpenFOAM is build with WM_LABEL_SIZE=64, since it requires recompilation of Scoth.
 Maybe later I will create special Homebrew formula for this version.
-5. Clang on OS X does not want to do certain implicit conversions, so long.H and ulong.H headers were added to explicitly create Ostream methods for long and unsigned long types.
+7. Clang on OS X does not want to do certain implicit conversions, so long.H and ulong.H headers were added to explicitly create Ostream methods for long and unsigned long types.
-6. Miscellaneous bugs where revealed due to no implicit type coercion (like `if (mag(A > B))` instead of `if (mag(A) > B)`), they were fixed.
+8. Miscellaneous bugs where revealed due to no implicit type coercion (like `if (mag(A > B))` instead of `if (mag(A) > B)`), they were fixed.
+Patches are submitted upstream.

+Since the patch is a fresh start compared to 2.3.x and 2.4.x versions, there could be certain bugs, which were not revealed by quick tutorials check.
+Use github Issues functionality to report them.

 ## June 5, 2015